Sailor killed at Pearl Harbor to be laid to rest, at last

 Associated Press

-CHICAGO (AP) — Herbert “Bert” Jacobson will be laid to rest on Tuesday, more than 80 years after he was killed in the attack that propelled the United States into World War II.
+CHICAGO (AP) — A 21-year-old sailor will be laid to rest on Tuesday following a decades-long effort to identify remains pulled from Pearl Harbor, more than 80 years after he was killed in the attack that propelled the United States into World War II.

 “This has kind of been an unsolved mystery and it gives us closure to finally know what happened to Bert, where he is and that he’s being finally laid to rest after being listed as an unknown for so long,” said Brad McDonald, a nephew.